Find Your Perfect School

 Certificate programs for emergency medical technicians (EMT) equip students with basic medical skills for patient care in the field.
 These foundational skills include first aid measures, CPR administration, and external bleeding management.
 Due to the variety of situations in the field, students also learn people skills.

 EMTs work for hospitals, ambulance services, and police and fire departments.
-Such are the life-and-death decisions EMTs must make that their certificate-level training may only take one year but can be intense.
+Such is the life-and-death decisions EMTs must make that their certificate-level training may only take one year but can be intense.
 Their training lasts for 120 to 150 hours before obtaining certification through the National Registry of Emergency Medical Technicians (NREMT) exam.

 The median wage for EMTs in 2020 was $36,650 per year, but career advancement opportunities abound.
 The opportunity to save lives is also part of the appeal.